destinyae/apps/kiosk/docs/creating_a_rule_guide.md

 }
 ```

 This module contains no configuration and requires a `Coin<SUI>` of any value (even "0"), so it's easy to imagine that every buyer would create a zero Coin and pass it to get the Receipt.
-The only thing this Rule module is good for is illustration and a skeleton.
+The only thing this Rule module is good for is an illustration and a skeleton.
 Goes without saying but *this code should never be used in production*.

 ## Reading the Request: Royalty